pszemraj/vid2cleantxt/README.md

 # Installation

-## How to get this to work on your machine
+## Quickstart aka How to get this to work on your machine

 Essentially, clone the repo, and run `vid2cleantxt/vid2cleantxt_folder.py`.
 The script does not require any args as it will immediately prompt you for the directory to search for video files in.